lzh9102/interactive-rename/README.md

 # Interactive Rename

+## Description

 This utility enables users to rename several files at once easily in a text editor.
+It invokes the text editor of choice and populates it with filenames to be modified.
+Just change the filenames in the editor, save, and quit, and the renames will be reflected on the filesystem.

+The program does more than just renaming each file in the given order.
 It calculates the dependencies between renaming operations and transforms them into a linear order that can be carried out one by one.
 For example, renaming

 	file1
 	file2